ppy/osu-wiki/wiki/Gameplay/Game_modifier/Hidden_(lazer)/en.md

 *Score multiplier goes from 1.04x to 1.02x if "Only fade approach circles" is enabled.

-It is also reduced to 0.02x if any of the mods are enabled, since they restore timing information that Hidden removes:
+It is also reduced by 0.02x if any of the mods are enabled, since they restore timing information that Hidden removes:
 - [Wiggle (WG)](/wiki/Gameplay/Game_modifier/Wiggle)
 - [Grow (GR)](/wiki/Gameplay/Game_modifier/Grow)
 - [Deflate (DP)](/wiki/Gameplay/Game_modifier/Deflate)